pseudoyu/yu-blog/content/en/posts/ideas/review/weekly_review_20231122.md

 ---
-title: "周报 #50 - 天坛漫步、重拾阅读和费曼学习法"
+title: "Weekly Review #50 - A Stroll in the Temple of Heaven, Rediscovering Reading, and the Feynman Technique"
 date: 2023-11-21T09:41:26+08:00
 draft: false
 tags: ["review", "life", "reading", "work", "learn"]